-Madeloan is a experienced disk jockey and music producer with a demonstrated history of working in the music industry.
+Thomas Groove is a experienced music producer/engineer/DJ with a demonstrated history of working in the music industry.
 He is an alumnus from the premier music production school Icon Collective in Los Angeles, California.
 Knowledgeable in song writing, music production, mixing, mastering, vocal production, sound design, and music theory.
-Madeloan has DJed alongside artist such as Nicky Jam, Christian Nava, Snootie Wild and Dorrough Music.
+Thomas Groove has performed alongside artist such as Pitbull, Nicky Jam, Christian Nava, and Camila.

 Madeloan is a great producer and will make you a great track!

 I reached out to Madeloan in order to use a music track for a recap video.
 The video was for one of the largest Latin entrepreneur events in the nation known as Hispanicize.
 The track was not only high-quality music, but it also elevated the recap video to a new level of professionalism.
 This gained the attention from the actual Hispancize organization via Instagram.
 He is a great music producer.
 Very reliable, very timely with his response time, and a great personality to really seal the deal.
 Highly recommend.
 Will reach out in the future for more media projects of mine.

 Booked Madelaon through a mutual friend after I needed a song for a travel video.
 Very responsive, and attentive towards the footage of the video in order to nail the correct track.
 Seamless payment and loved the final product.
 Definitely will hire again!

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Recently, I worked on a 3 song EP with two friends of mine from Icon Collective.
 The music we wrote has a strong emotional impact that takes you through a journey.
 My role was equal to my two partners, we did everything from writing the music, vocal tracking, production, mixing, and mastering.